department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/naming.md

 </div>

-### Don't create acronyms to use like a brand name
+## Don't create acronyms to use like a brand name

+Many government organizations rely on acronyms as shorthand in internal communications, but that doesn't mean we should make customers learn our internal jargon.

-Don’t create new [acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) in Veteran-facing content that aren't already commonly used and understood.
+Don’t create new [acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) in Veteran-facing content that aren't commonly used and understood by them already.
 When in doubt, refer to [Merriam-Webster](https://www.merriam-webster.com) or AP Style.
+Likewise, don't use internal acronyms in Veteran-facing content like they're brand names.

 **Avoid “alphabet soup” syndrome**

-When we transform common words into capitalized, branded terms, and then refer to them as acronyms, we needlessly force internal jargon on our customers.
-Internal acronyms used like branded or official names:
+Internal acronyms used like branded names are:
-- Are hard to understand by customers and people outside your business or team.
+- Hard to understand by customers and people outside your business or team.
 -	Sound like Government, not human.
--	Don’t align with the clear, helpful, and plain language part of our content principles.
+-	Don’t align with our [content principles](https://design.va.gov/content-style-guide/content-principles).
--	Aren't person-to-person, conversational, and empathetic in voice and tone.

 <div class="do-dont">